kimsiang/SLAC2016/CosmicRayAna/README.md

 # Introduction
 This is the source code for the SLAC cosmic ray analysis.

+# Candidate selection

+Candidate selection is done in several steps.

+## Cluster energy and time

+A list of clusters belonging to the beam and the laser is stored (list A).
+A list of clusters belonging to non-beam and non-laser cluster is also stored (list B).

+## Crystal hit energy and time

+Crystal hits that belong to the list A are skipped.
+Crystal hits with energy between 20 to 500 pe are stored and the number of hits is stored (nCandidateHits).

+## nCandidateHits

+If nCandidateHits is betwen 4 and 30, dump information about this event.

 # Candidates

 Candidate number | Run number | Event number | Island number